Gardeners plant and maintain lawns, trees, shrubs and flowers in public or private gardens and parks.

 - Trainee gardeners and gardeners' assistants usually start on minimum wage.

-Pay for self-employed gardeners depends on the success of their business.
+Self-employed gardeners can earn more than this but their income depends on the success of their business.

 - PAYE.net.nz website - use this calculator to convert pay and salary information